 Netherlands Country Report

 The Netherlands is usually a favourable business and investment destination, but there is currently a heightened risk of disruption caused by the coronavirus disease 2019 (COVID-19) virus outbreak and related emergency measures.
 Infrastructure is of a very high standard, with reliable links to neighbouring markets.
-The country's susceptibility to flooding has been carefully addressed.
-The Netherlands is one of the largest recipients of foreign direct investment globally.
 The high cost of labour is a minor deterrent for some businesses, but productivity and quality are correspondingly high.
 Industrial action is relatively rare.
 Although the Netherlands has been criticised in recent years for failing to implement sufficient measures to investigate and prosecute Dutch companies and nationals engaged in foreign bribery, corruption risks are likely to remain very low.
-However, Brexit poses a potential risk for businesses depending on the outcome of ongoing negotiations on future EU-UK relations.
+However, Brexit poses a potential risk of disruption for businesses depending on the outcome of ongoing negotiations on future EU-UK relations.

 The Netherlands faces a risk of low-capability and more sophisticated terrorist attacks launched by lone actors or small cells directly linked to non-state militant groups such as the Islamic State or inspired by their ideology.
 Soft targets, such as transport hubs, bars and restaurants, music and sport venues, shopping centres, or public spaces near tourist attractions, are likely to be most at risk.
 However, because lone actors often launch attacks near their homes, the risk of a terrorist attack is not limited to larger cities.
 Aside from civilians, other prime targets include individual members of the Dutch security forces or politicians.

 The Netherlands has close political and economic ties with all of its neighbours, which are also partners in the European Union and allies in NATO, rendering the risk of inter-state war extremely low.
 The country's NATO membership entails the involvement of Dutch military forces in NATO/US-led international security operations, including currently in Afghanistan, where the Dutch government has committed to contribute to NATO's Resolute Support Mission until 2021, and in Lithuania, where around 270 military personnel support the multinational battlegroup of NATO's enhanced Forward Presence.

 Vaccinations required to enter the country